 Chances are, you’re already stressed, drained, and no longer in the best mental state to come up with a decision.

-Take a short walk, chat with a co-worker (not about work!), take a nap.
+Take a short walk, chat with a co-worker (not about work!), or take a nap.
 You need to replenish your mental resources to make sure you come up with the best decision.

 4. Be Aware of Your Personal Biases